-One of the cards I received this year was from Sherry’s Grandma ( she’s become my Grandma too).
-It was a Starbucks card and Sherry and I thoroughly enjoyed using it on our day off together.
-I guess what I like about gift cards is that they are a means to receive something for free.
-But when you think about it, its not really free – someone had to pay for it.
+I guess what I like about gift cards is that they are a means for me to receive something valuable for free.
+But when you think about it, it’s not really free – someone had to pay for it.
 In this instance it was our Grandma but it made me think of another instance.

-I’ve known a few people who just can’t wrap their mind around the Gospel – basically because its something for free.
-Namely, redemption and eternal salvation of one’s soul.
-Salvation, not just to live the way we do now but to live in peace and harmony with our Creator, the one Who loves us….
-To live an abundant, purposeful life both here and in the hereafter.
+I’ve known a few people who just can’t wrap their mind around the Gospel of Jesus – basically because it’s something offered for free.
+And not just anything – but the very eternal salvation of our souls.
+Eternal salvation not just to live the way we do now but to live in Heaven with our Creator and the One who loves us.
+Our Maker has made a way back to Himself!

 However here is where salvation is like a gift card.
-It may be free to you – but its not free.
-Freedom itself is not free!
-Oh, God knows its not free folks – just like the gift card, someone had to pay for it…. and did they ever pay for it.
-God’s Son, Jesus Christ, was the Giver of this “gift card” so to speak.
+It may be free to you – but it’s not free.
+Freedom itself is not free and it never has been.
+Oh, God knows it’s not free – just like the gift card someone had to pay for it.
+And Jesus paid dearly for it on the cross!
+God’s Son was the “Giver” of this gift card so to speak.
 He paid a debt that we could not pay no matter how much money we had or how hard we worked or how good we were.
-He paid the debt of sin which paved the way for the “gift” of eternal salvation.
+He paid the debt of sin which made the way for the “gift” of eternal salvation.